-Old Navy Sale: Up to 50% off + extra 25% off in-cart
+Old Navy Sale: up to 50% off + extra 25% off in-cart

 Save up to 50% off sitewide.
-Plus, take an extra 25% off when you add items to your cart.
+Plus, take an extra 25% off when you add items to your cart, (including already discounted clearance items).
 Shop Now at Old Navy

 - Bag free shipping on orders of $50 or more; otherwise shipping adds $7.